Are solar batteries worth it in the UK? 2026 costs, savings, and who should skip them

 You can do this without any spreadsheets.

-If your home is naturally evening-heavy, batteries have a reason to exist.
+If your home is naturally evening-heavy (away during the day, cooking and heating 5pm-10pm), batteries have a reason to exist.

-If your home already runs meaningful loads at midday, a battery might be solving a problem you do not have.
+If your home already runs meaningful loads at midday (work from home, daytime EV charging, heat pump controlled to solar hours), a battery might be solving a problem you do not have.

 If you have not looked at your usage patterns yet, start here: